aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/get/_index.md

 ﻿---
 title: "Get the style of the document element"
+second_title: " online"
+articleTitle: "Get the style of the document element"
+linktitle: "Get the style of the document element"
 type: docs
 url: /styles/get/
-description: "Get the style of the document element"
+description: "Get the style of the document element programmatically via Cloud API."
 weight: 30
 ---